-Inside: New photographers often struggle to figure out what aperture to use.
-This post gives you two questions to help you decide.
-Read on to learn from my photography mistake!
+Inside: Are you struggling with what aperture to use?
+This post provides two questions to help you decide.

 At six weeks old my third baby had begun to smile in earnest and I knew I HAD to capture it.